 Full tutorial available for members.
 Join here!

 If you are new to crafting with crepe, we always recommend watching our Crepe Paper 101 video for tips on cutting and stretching the crepe paper.
 Extra fine crepe is the perfect material to make soft looking daffodil petals, just like the real blooms.
-You can find our crepe materials in Shop this Project below.
-Because we did not have a yellow crepe paper, we used a Copic marker in Cadmium Yellow to add yellow detailing to our white crepe.
+Instead of yellow crepe paper, we used a Copic marker in Cadmium Yellow to add yellow detailing to our white crepe.
 These daffodils are a great example of how well nice markers can blend into the paper, just like with crepe tulips.